longieirl/BUILD-with-docker/README.md

 Reference: https://github.com/SAP/BUILD

 ### Prerequisites
-- Currently only tested on OS X
+- Currently tested on OS X and Ubuntu 14.04
-- boot2docker 1.7 is installed and available from the cli
+- boot2docker 1.7 (OS X) or docker (Ubuntu) is installed and available from the cli
 - git is installed and available from the cli
 - MongoDB 2.6.* / 3.0.*
 - NPM 1.4.* / 2.11.*